 Police agencies struggle to meet legitimate public safety demands with limited resources.
 The Lakewood Police Department has taken a proactive approach to prioritizing calls for service, helping to ensure the safety of the community while providing the highest level of service possible.

 The Lakewood Police Department has partnered with other law enforcement jurisdictions throughout the state, offering an aggressive and proven program to help save the lives of those prone to wandering.
+Individuals who could benefit include those diagnosed with Alzheimer's, Dementia, Autism, brain injuries, or other brain disorders.

 Through these partnerships, specially trained teams use electronic monitoring technology to help locate and return lost or wandering adults and children to their families and caregivers.